 Buddy reading Y2s with Reception

-We follow the New National Curriculum 2014 which can be found at this link https://www.gov.uk/government/collections/national-curriculum.
-English and Maths are taught in timetabled lessons in the mornings and many of the other subjects are taught through exciting topics in the afternoons.
+We follow the National Curriculum 2014 which can be found at this link https://www.gov.uk/government/collections/national-curriculum.
+English and maths are taught in timetabled lessons in the mornings.
+In addition to this we also have explicit daily grammar and punctuation lessons as well as maths fluency sessions placing an emphasis on these important core skills.
+Science and the foundation subjects are taught through exciting topics in the afternoons.
 We link English and maths to these topics, where appropriate, so that the children may use and apply the skills they have learned across the curriculum.

 Phonics is the primary building blocks to reading and writing.
 It teaches children the understanding between letters and sounds so it is really important to get it right!
-In school, we follow the Letters and Sounds programme of phonics as our main sheme but it is supported by the use of other programmes where necessary e.g. jolly phonics.
+In school, we follow the Letters and Sounds programme of phonics as our main scheme but it is supported by the use of other programmes where necessary e.g. Jolly phonics.
 Jolly phonics uses songs and actions to help support the children in their learning by giving them something visual or audio to help them remember.
-With the new curriculum now in place we are adjusting the letters and sounds programme to fall in line with this.
+We assess phonics regularly and the findings are sent home so parents may support their children with any identified gaps.

 As the children first start school, they are provided with picture books which we ask parents to share with the children to develop language, vocabulary, questioning and understanding of the story.
-As the children progress they work through our scheme which is 'The Oxford Reading Tree'.
+As the children progress they work through our schemes which are 'The Oxford Reading Tree' and 'Project X'.
 We also provide the children with other books to support them at each level if they are not ready to move up to the next stage.
 As the children become more confident independent readers, they are allowed to choose from free choice books with the direction and advice of their teacher.

 We also encourage parents, community and governors to come in and support your children with their reading but also run reading for pleasure workshops to ensure the enjoyment and love of reading is developed.
 If you would like to help our children learn to read, please do come in and talk to either a class teacher or Mrs. Crouch in the office.